9.5. Modifying Structure#

 If a dataframe has an inconvenient structure, it can be difficult to do the analysis that we want.
-The wrangling process often reshapes the data frame in some way to make the analysis easier and more natural.
+The wrangling process often reshapes the dataframe in some way to make the analysis easier and more natural.
 These changes can simply take a subset of the rows and/or columns from the table or change the table’s granularity in a more fundamental way.
-In this section, we use the techniques from Chapter 6 to show how to modify structure.
+In this section, we use the techniques from Chapter 6 to show how to modify structure in the following ways:

-If a data frame has features that are not needed in our analysis then we may want to drop these extraneous columns to make handling the data frame easier.
-Or, if we want to focus on a particular period of time or geographic area we may want to take a subset of the rows (subsetting is covered in Chapter 6).
-In Chapter 8, we read into our data frame a small set of features from the hundreds available in the DAWN survey because we were interested in understanding the patterns of type of ER visit by demographics of the patient.
-Later, in Chapter 10, we restrict an analysis of home sale prices to one year and a few cities in an effort to reduce the impact of inflation and to better study the effect of location on sale price.
+If a dataframe has features that are not needed in our analysis, then we may want to drop these extraneous columns to make handling the dataframe easier.
+Or if we want to focus on a particular period of time or geographic area, we may want to take a subset of the rows (subsetting is covered in Chapter 6).
+In Chapter 8, we’ll read into our dataframe a small set of features from the hundreds available in the DAWN survey because we were interested in understanding the patterns of type of ER visit by demographics of the patient.
+In Chapter 10, we’ll restrict an analysis of home sale prices to one year and a few cities in an effort to reduce the impact of inflation and to better study the effect of location on sale price.

-At times a dataset might have mixed granularity, where records are at different levels of detail.
+At times, a dataset might have mixed granularity, where records are at different levels of detail.
 A common case is in data provided by government agencies where data at the county and state levels are included in the same file.
-When this happens, we usually want to split the data frame into two, one at the county level and the other at the state level.
-This makes a county level and state level analyses much easier, even feasible, to perform.
+When this happens, we usually want to split the dataframe into two, one at the county level and the other at the state level.
+This makes county-level and state-level analyses much easier, even feasible, to perform.

 Data, especially from government sources, can be shared as pivot tables.
-These wide tables have data values as column names, and are often difficult to use in analysis.
+These wide tables have data values as column names and are often difficult to use in analysis.
 We may need to reshape them into a long form.
 Figure 9.2 depicts the same data stored in both wide and long data tables.
 Each row of the wide data table maps to three rows in the long data table, as highlighted in the tables.
 Notice that in the wide data table, each row has three values, one for each month.
 In the long data table, each row only has a value for one month.
 Long data tables are generally easier to aggregate for future analysis.
 Because of this, long-form data is also frequently called tidy data.

-To demonstrate, we can reshape the CO2 data into a wide data frame that is like a pivot table in shape.
-There is a column for each month and a row for each year.
+To demonstrate reshaping, we can put the CO2 data into a wide dataframe that is like a pivot table in shape.
+There is a column for each month and a row for each year:

 co2_pivot = pd.pivot_table( co2[10:34], index='Yr', # Column to turn into new index columns='Mo', # Column to turn into new columns values='Avg') # Column to aggregate co2_wide = co2_pivot.reset_index() display_df(co2_wide, cols=10)